FREE Case Evaluation

 Loudoun County is Virginia’s third most populated jurisdiction.
 Although Loudoun has traditionally been considered a rural county, heavy suburbanization in the past three decades due to close proximity to Washington, DC has ushered in its transition to a service economy.
 The county is serviced by three highways, including U.S. 15, U.S. Route 50, and U.S. Route 340.
 A major international airport, the Washington Dulles International, sits on the border of Loudoun and its neighbor to the east, Fairfax County.
 Loudoun houses several international headquarters of technology companies, such as Verizon Business and Telos Corporation, and the stimulus from these companies has recently led to a rapid expansion of its eastern portion.
 The county is consistently rated as one of the wealthiest in the United States.

 Our firm’s Loudoun County office is located at 20 West Market Street in Leesburg.
-We serve individuals charged with crimes in all jurisdictions in Loudoun County, including: Hamilton, Hillsborough, Lovettsville, Middleburg, and Roundhill.
+We serve individuals charged with crimes in all jurisdictions in Loudoun County, including: Hamilton, Hillsborough, Lovettsville, Middleburg, Purcellville, and Roundhill.

 Please feel free to visit our webpages for more specific information on criminal defense representation in Leesburg and Purcellville.